ShahriarKarim/DistributedAssignment1/README.md

 Start Client with java Client

-Once client has started need to register, select option 1 Enter username and password.
+Once client has started, need to register, select option 1

+Enter username and password.

 If your username is not unique, need to enter another usename then

-Once registration is complete, select option 2 to login Enter your username and password. if the password is wrong then login will fail
+Once registration is complete, select option 2 to login

+Enter your username and password.
+If the password is wrong then login will fail

-Once logged in successfully, welcome to the Health and Fitness APP Enter your health informtion,
+Once logged in successfully, welcome to the Health and Fitness APP

+Enter your health informtion,

 Once your health information has been entered, can do a variety of features.